zeljkoobrenovic/grounded-architecture/_posts/2022-03-03-data-platform.markdown

 permalink: data-pillar
 icon: curation.png
 timetoread: 15 min
 excerpt: The architecture data pillar serves as a medium to create a complete, up-to-date picture of critical elements of technology landscapes of big organizations.
-The platform provides an architecture-centric view on data about our technology landscape based on source code analyse, public cloud billing reports, vibrancy reports, or incident tickets.
+The platform provides an architecture-centric view on data about our technology landscape based on source code analyses, public cloud billing reports, vibrancy reports, or incident tickets.

 ---